fatemehdoudi/fatemehdoudi.github.io/_pages/about.md

 You can download my CV from **[here](Resume.pdf)**.

 ## News
+- **[Oct 2024]**: I presented our paper, *"Impact of Simulated Climate Data on Wind Power Prediction and Long-Term Grid Planning"* in NAPS 2024!
 - **[June 2024]**: Our paper, *"Exploring the Capabilities and Limitations of Large Language Models in the Electric Energy Sector,"* is now published in **Joule**.